Our Team

 LICENSED Therapist

-Katie Hering, LMSW, EMDR Trained, received her Master of Science in Social Work from the University of Arlington with a concentration in children and families.
-Katie began her career working with families who were unhoused at a non-profit organization which strived to keep families living together.
-In this role, she gained experience with crisis intervention, assessment, and case management utilizing a strengths-based approach.
+Katie Hering, LMSW, EMDR-trained, earned her Master’s degree in Social Work from the University of Arlington, with a concentration in Children and Families.
+She began her career at a non-profit organization dedicated to supporting unhoused families and preserving family unity.
+In this role, Katie developed expertise in crisis intervention, comprehensive assessment, and case management, all grounded in a strengths-based approach.

-As a Community Outreach Coordinator in Killeen, Katie worked to provide support to numerous non-profit organizations, including facilitating group therapy with children in Communities in Schools.
-Prior her work as a therapist, Katie worked as a camp counselor and preschool gymnastics coach.
+As a Community Outreach Coordinator in Killeen, Katie collaborated with a variety of non-profit organizations to provide meaningful support and services, including facilitating group therapy sessions for children through Communities in Schools.
+Prior to becoming a therapist, she gained valuable experience working as a camp counselor and preschool gymnastics coach.
 Katie is passionate about empowering children and families to overcome challenges and see their unique potential and strengths.

 LICENSED Therapist